Thabish-Kader/r3f/readme.md

 -   Room: A recreation of three js journey level 1 room.
 -   Spaceship: A simple project to learn camera controls.
+-   Drone: Implemented to learb react postprocessing and mouse controls

 ## Getting Started